 Automatic Sky, AE: The Canadian Science Fiction Review.
 A third Coorlim title.
 It was a huge pain to work out the math of the folds.
 I love the illustration AE paired with the story.
 Reprinted by Evil Girlfriend Media.
 Included in UP AND COMING: Stories by the 2016 Campbell-Eligible Authors.

 The Mirror Cracks, Daily Science Fiction.
 Another story inspired by a Coorlim title.

 The Revivalist, Sips Card.
 I love the Sips Card premise: a handsome business card with a QR code linking to the story that the publisher distributes in coffee shops.
 My story, one of their inaugural pieces, was viewed more than 225 times, which is impressive.
 The story was inspired by this piece on NPR’s Weekend Edition Saturday, Dr. Poe and His Curious Breathing Machine.
 It was podcast by Gallery of Curiosities, as well as Radio Riel Steampunk.
-I’m thinking about how to develop it into a novella.
+I have a plan for developing it into a novel, if not a series.